steenhansen/type-czech/read-mes/production-type-czech.md

 ## Production TypeCzech

-### Use the Minified File
+### Use your own version of the Minified File

-The TypeCzech.js file is 195KB, while the minified file on jsDelivr is only 31KB.
-The jsDelivr CDN serves files from GitHub.
+The TypeCzech.js file is 195KB, while the minified file on jsDelivr is only 33KB.
+The jsDelivr CDN serves files from GitHub for the jsFiddle.net examples.

     <script src="https://cdn.jsdelivr.net/gh/steenhansen/type-czech/web-resources/TypeCzech.min.js"></script>

+Do not used the jsDeliver.net version, it may change at any time, and may also go down.

 ### Not Loading Library
 By not loading TypeCzech.js the linkUp() function turns into a nop with no effects.
 The function PRE_check_notNegNum() is still parsed, but never executed.